BoomerChiao/Arduino_Air-Quality-Monitor/README_US.md

    - Auto-reset： If uploading code fails, try manually pressing the reset button on the Pro Mini just before uploading.

 ##  Advanced Design　（進階設計）
-為了簡化電子製作過程，可採用PCB印刷技術，以取代雜亂且難以管理的線路。
+To simplify the electronics manufacturing process, PCB printing technology can be used to replace messy and difficult-to-manage wiring.

-這不僅能顯著降低錯誤連接的風險，還能提升產品的穩定性與可靠性，特別是在 小型化 設備中，PCB能有效整合精細的電路佈局，減少體積並提升生產效率，使產品更加輕薄且具備更高的性能表現。
+This not only significantly reduces the risk of incorrect connections but also enhances the stability and reliability of the product.
+Especially in compact devices, PCBs can effectively integrate intricate circuit layouts, reduce size, and improve production efficiency, making the product thinner and more powerful.

 ###  Circuit Design （電路設計）
 ![image](https://github.com/user-attachments/assets/fc58c8ef-e276-4195-9208-d72b3a10fb52)
-- 左側 MCU 電路的 I/O 口小電容可以用來 抑制低頻噪聲 ，並提高訊號穩定性。
+- The small capacitor on the left-side MCU I/O pins suppresses low-frequency noise and improves signal stability.
-- 而 I²C 通訊接口上的 上拉電阻 則確保 SCL 和 SDA 能夠正常運作，防止訊號浮空，降低誤觸發與數據錯誤的風險，進一步提升通訊可靠性，避免異常狀況發生。
+- The pull-up resistors on the I²C interface ensure proper SCL and SDA operation, reducing the risk of signal floating and data errors.
-- 右側 Connector USB1 主要設計 USB Type-C 充電輸入，CC（Configuration Channel）腳位加 5.1kΩ 下拉電阻其主要作為，識別設備為 Sink（受電設備），使 Source（供電設備）正確提供電力，確保正確的電流供應，根據 Source 端的電壓判斷最大可用電流，且支援 C to C 連接線的正確識別，即使使用 USB-C 充電器與 USB-C 線材，也能讓 Source 正確認定此設備為受電設備並進行供電。
+- Connector USB1 is designed for USB Type-C charging input, with a 5.1kΩ pull-down resistor on the CC pin to identify the device as a Sink, enabling correct power supply from the Source.
-- 而 Connector U7 插座對應匿名 IP5306，主要是為了兼容市面上常見的 IP5306 充電管理模組，方便直接連接使用。
+- Connector U7 is compatible with the IP5306 charging management module for easy connection.

 ![image](https://github.com/user-attachments/assets/1ecd17ff-f9c4-4eb9-860a-081d3e06b4e9)